 To make any of the above styles airplane ready, just slip on some comfy capri leggings.

 Most people don’t realize that linen pants can be as comfortable as your most ratty sweatpants– except you can actually wear them in public and look like you put some thought into getting dressed.
-The key to finding comfortable linen pants for travel is all in the waistband– I look for superwide, stretchy waists (not drawstring).
-I also like wide legs, which happen to be on trend right now.
+The key to finding comfortable linen pants for travel is all in the waistband– I look for super wide, stretchy waists (not drawstring)

 Add Tank Top or Fitted Tee